Imagine eating cheerios (without milk) for every single meal for the entire duration of your life.

 In large bowl mix together the flour, egg and the other options you chose from above.
 Roll the mixture into 1- to 2-inch balls and place them on a baking sheet lined with parchment paper or lightly greased.
 Press the balls flat with a fork, if you wish.
 Bake at 325⁰ for 15 to 20 minutes, or until the bottoms are lightly browned.
 Cool and store in an airtight container.
 Treats will keep for up to a week.
 They freeze nicely.

 Try a bite yourself.
 Your dog decided she’s not crazy about bananas?
 Try the recipe with salmon the next time or pumpkin the time after that.
-Just be careful they don’t burn/char as charring is very unhealthy.
+Just be careful they don’t burn/char as charring is not healthy.

 ...And that folks, is one of the many reasons why I love dogs more than most people - they are pure gratitude wrapped in fur and frequent tail wags!